laravel/docs/passport.md

         'X-Requested-With': 'XMLHttpRequest',
     };

 You can optionally set the name for this cookie to something else using the `Passport::cookie` method within the `boot` method of your `AuthServiceProvider`.
+You could also disable CSRF checking using the `Passport::ignoreCsrfToken` method.

     /**
      * Register any authentication / authorization services.